-Alabama Chanin was born over a decade ago with just three employees.
+Alabama Chanin was born over two decades ago with just three employees.
 From the beginning, we were committed to a few central ideals, among them the importance of producing ethically and responsibly and the value of community.

 - Share the Alabama Chanin commitment to good, clean, and fair work and life

 - In passionate pursuit to design, responsibly produce, and sell products and experiences that enrich life, community, and planet